LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 ===========

-Since Lasso works with many different data sources this documentation uses data-source-agnostic terms to refer to databases, tables, and fields.
+Since Lasso works with many different data sources this documentation uses data source--agnostic terms to refer to databases, tables, and fields.
 The following terms that are used in the FileMaker documentation are equivalent to their Lasso counterparts: